sageserpent-open/kineticMerge/README.md

 ## Status

-Well, that's the plan.
-It's no longer vapourware, there is a release candidate; the code motion aspect is implemented end-to-end.
+Well, it works; there are stable releases.
 Code motion is tracked both intra-file and inter-file.
-You can split a file into pieces on one branch and edit the original file on another - those changes will find their way into the right places when you merge.
+You can split a file into pieces on one branch and edit the original file on another - those edits will find their way into the right places when you merge.
+Correspondingly, you can join several files together on one branch and edit all of them on another - again, the edits will arrive in the right place on merging.
 Cool.

+As befits any piece of non-vapourware, there are known bugs / deficiencies and there are always no features to add, but that's why Github provides an issue tracker.

+The author uses it regularly on his own projects.

 Give it a spin, do raise bug tickets, see [https://github.com/sageserpent-open/kineticMerge/issues/21](https://github.com/sageserpent-open/kineticMerge/issues/21)